gdamdam/awesome-decentralized-web/README.md

 * [LevelNews](https://levelnews.org/) - a leftist news aggregator designed for an open web, and dedicated to journalism without censorship.
 * [Matrix](https://matrix.org/) - an open standard for decentralised persistent communication over IP.
 Matrix wants to connect together all the various communication services and make them interoperate.
 * [Ricochet](https://ricochet.im/) - completely anonymous and potentially metadata-free chat
-* [Solid](https://solid.mit.edu/) - a proposed set of conventions and tools for building decentralized social applications based on Linked Data principles.

 ### Cryptocurrencies
 * [Bitcoin](https://bitcoin.org) - It is the first decentralized digital currency, as the system works without a central bank or single administrator.
 * [Ethereum](https://ethereum.org) - Blockchain-based distributed computing platform featuring smart contract (scripting) functionality.
 It provides a decentralized Turing-complete virtual machine
 * [Monero](https://getmonero.org/) - Aims to improve on existing cryptocurrency design by obscuring sender, recipient and amount of every transaction.
-* [Zcash](https://z.cash/) - Open, permissionless cryptocurrency that can fully protect the privacy of transactions using zero-knowledge cryptography.
+* [Zcash](https://z.cash/) - a cryptocurrency built for total privacy.
+Zcash encrypts transactions so that they can be validated while still private.
 * [awesome-cryptocurrencies](https://github.com/kasketis/awesome-cryptocurrencies) - A curated list of cryptocurrencies.